wexlfu/The_Paradise_Trap/story.md

 * Balur is marooned but steals the signet ring of Aldril

 ## Cashing Out (Spring 713 YW)
-* In the spring, Elensefar is under blockade by Segret's navy, Carewell breaks the blockade briefly by accidentally arriving in the middle of the seige, allowing Elensefar to launch a counterattack
+* In the spring, Elensefar is under blockade by Segreth's navy, Carewell breaks the blockade briefly by accidentally arriving in the middle of the seige, allowing Elensefar to launch a counterattack
 	* Blockade to force a trade/tax deal
 * Captain Baylwa dispatched with a fleet to hunt down Carewell.
 Drives them into the island where Balur is marooned.
 Naval/cove battle ends with a storm driving off Baylwa, but pirates' ships are in in bad shape.
 * Balur joins the crew and guides them through the forest to a stand of great pines where they repair the ships with some resistance from the native wose/troll population.